charliecf/coinmark/README.md

 # coinmark
-everything you need to know about coins, crypto
+everything you need to know about coins and crypto, bro 🤙